“I’m an introvert at heart… And show business – even though I’ve loved it so much – has always been hard for me.”

 To be clear, most introverts are NOT anti-social.

-Many of them simply have VERY high standards for the company they keep, generally preferring their own company to that of other people.
-They don’t want to engage in small talk and most have come to understand that discussing meatier issues like politics or any of the -isms, generally leads to an uncomfortable interaction (at best).
+Most of them simply have VERY high standards for the company they keep, generally preferring their own company to that of other people.
+They don’t want to engage in small talk and most have come to understand that discussing meatier issues like politics or any of the -isms, generally leads to an uncomfortable interaction (at best) because their opinions tend to be fact-based and well considered as opposed to emotionally driven or politically correct.

-Here’s a list of 10 common myths associated with introverts… Each myth says they, but we could just as easily have written ‘we.’
+Here’s a list of 10 common myths associated with introverts… Each myth says they, but I could just as easily have written ‘I.’

 Myth #1 – Introverts don’t like to talk.